 Summer Youth Achievement Program

-The Summer Youth Achievement Program is a dynamic seven-week life experiential program for youth between ages 13 and 15.
-It is held Monday trough Friday, 9:00 a.m. to 3:00 p.m., from the end of June through mid August.
-Participants engage in daily activities and exercises that help to develop character, teamwork, citizenship, healthy life-styles, and academic and career achievement.
-Applications and information may by picked up at the Department of Human Services mid April.
+The Summer Youth Achievement Program is a dynamic seven-week life experiential program for youth between ages 12 and 15.
+It is held Monday through Friday, 9 a.m. to 3 p.m., from the end of June through mid-August.
+Participants engage in daily activities and exercises that help to develop character, teamwork, citizenship, healthy lifestyles, and academic and career achievement.
+Applications and information may by picked up at the Department of Human Services in mid-April.